hirrolot/metalang99/README.md

 See [`ARCHITECTURE.md`](ARCHITECTURE.md).

-## Optimisation tips

-Generally speaking, the fewer reduction steps you perform, the faster you become.
-A reduction step is a concept defined formally by the [specification].
-Here is its informal (and imprecise) description:

- - Every `v(...)` is a reduction step.
- - Every `ML99_call(op, ...)` induces as many reduction steps as required to evaluate `op` and `...`.

-To perform fewer reduction steps, you can:

- - use `ML99_callUneval`,
- - use plain macros (e.g. `ML99_CAT` instead of `ML99_cat`),
- - use optimised versions (e.g. `ML99_listMapInPlace`),
- - use tuples/variadics instead of lists,
- - call a macro as `<X>_IMPL(...)`, if all the arguments are already evaluated.

-(I strongly recommend to use the last trick only if `X` is defined locally to a caller, in order to control the correctness of expansion.
-For example, `X` can become painted blue, it can emit unexpected commas, the `#` and `##` operators can block expansion of parameters, and a plenty of other nasty things.)

 ## Guidelines

  - If possible, assert macro parameters for well-formedness using `ML99_assertIsTuple`, `ML99_assertIsNat`, etc. for better diagnostic messages.